-If they agree you can leave early your employer doesn’t have to pay you for the rest of your notice period.
+If they agree you can leave early your employer does not have to pay you for the rest of your notice period.
 You still get the same redundancy pay.

-If your employer says you don’t have to be at work (known as ‘garden leave’) you must get paid as usual during your notice period.
-They can ask you to take any unused holiday during your gardening leave.
+If your employer says you do not have to be at work (known as ‘garden leave’) you must get paid as usual during your notice period.
+They can ask you to take any unused holiday during your garden leave.